Server

 |---|---|

 nomadflow | Starts the server in the background, then launches the TUI wizard.
+On first run, the setup wizard creates config.toml.
 Server stops gracefully when TUI exits. |

 nomadflow serve | Server-only mode in foreground with full tracing/logging.
+If no config exists, runs the setup wizard first.
 Ideal for headless or Docker deployments.
 Handles Ctrl+C and SIGTERM gracefully. |

 nomadflow start | Starts the server as a background daemon.
 PID file: ~/.nomadflowcode/nomadflow.pid, logs: ~/.nomadflowcode/nomadflow.log. |